Donald Trump accepts Republican nomination with attack on Joe Biden | DW | 28.08.2020

 The incumbent US president is hoping to win a second term in office as the presidential race heats up.
 Breaking with tradition, Trump used the White House as a political backdrop and defied coronavirus guidelines.

-US President Donald Trump accepted his Republican Party's nomination for president on Thursday, bringing the Republican National Convention (RNC) to a close.
+US President Donald Trump on Thursday brought the Republican National Convention (RNC) to a close by accepting his Republican Party's nomination for president.

 In an attack on his Democrat rival Joe Biden, he said there had never been "a clearer choice between two parties, two visions, two philosophies," he said, going on to describe the Democrat agenda as "the most extreme set of proposals ever put forward by a major party nominee.''